 Diagnosing Sun Damage

-All patients at our London clinics are seen by a consultant dermatologist.
+All patients at our London clinic are seen by a consultant dermatologist.
 The range of issues sun damage can bring require this level of expertise and good technical support.

 The latest image linked dermatoscopes and confocal microscopes are available, if samples need to be analysed, this takes place in our own laboratory.
 Your consultant’s knowledge is the key but modern diagnostic equipment helps.